ratwolfzero/hopalong_python/README.md

 - Recalculation: Trajectory points are recalculated in both passes, but this trade-off which is quite marginal and only present at lower number of iterations which do not have a long execution time anyway and as already mentioned with growing number of iterations, the two-pass approach’s efficiency in memory usage and processing speed becomes more advantageous

-preferable to the high memory demands and complexity of alternative methods.
+#### suitable alternatives

+#### One-Pass Approach with Caching

+- Description: Attractor points are calculated only once, stored in an array and available for further processing such as mapping poibts to pixels.
+- Disadvantages: Requires large memory resources depending on the number of iterations and can lead to performance degradation due to system memory swapping.

+#### Chunked One-Pass Approach

+- Description: Attractor points are processed in smaller segments (chunks) while caching points to manage memory usage.
+- Disadvantages: While it keeps memory consumption low, this method adds complexity and overhead, often resulting in performance that is similar to or slower than the two-pass method.

 ### Conclusion

 The two-pass approach was chosen for its balance of performance, memory efficiency, and simplicity.
-Despite the need to recalculate trajectory points, it avoids the pitfalls of high memory consumption with caching, complex implementation and inefficient mapping found in single-pass approaches without caching, making it the most robust and effective solution for calculating the Hopalong attractor with a high number of iterations.
+Despite the need to recalculate trajectory points, it avoids the pitfalls of alternative solutions, making it a robust and effective solution for calculating the Hopalong attractor with very high number of iterations.

     @njit #njit is an alias for nopython=True def compute_trajectory_extents(a, b, c, num):